hapax/hapax.github.io/assets/simple-physics.md

 #### 2.3.
 Usage notes<a id="sec-2-3" name="sec-2-3"></a>

-Dimensional analysis has its limits.
+*Numbers.* Dimensional analysis has its limits.
 First of all, since we throw away numbers, it only good up to an overall numerical factor.
 In the first example, I sneakily chose angular frequency so that the